School of Art and Design

 ARTT 4378.
 Emergent Issues & Advanced Topics in Art Education.

-This rotating issue(s) course introduces students to emerging ideas and advanced topics in the field of art education.
+This course introduces students to emerging ideas and advanced topics in the field of art education.
 Students address these issues through studio art practices and by developing relevant components for their teaching portfolio.
-Prerequisite: ARTT 3372 and ARTT 3373 both with grades of "C" or better.
+Prerequisite: ARTT 3373 or ARTT 3372 either with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.